Research > Promoting Equity, Diversity and Inclusion in Research

 HEC Montréal’s action plan

-To this end, HEC Montréal has developed an Action Plan to Promote Equity, Diversity and Inclusion in Research entitled “Equity, Diversity and Inclusion: Keys to Excellence in Research” that will address the under-representation of the four designated groups (women, Indigenous peoples, persons with disabilities, and members of visible minorities.) when allocating its Canada Research Chairs.
+To this end, HEC Montréal has developed an Action Plan to Promote Equity, Diversity and Inclusion in Research entitled “Equity, Diversity and Inclusion: Keys to Excellence in Research” that will address the under-representation of the four designated groups (Women and gender equity-seeking groups, Indigenous peoples, persons with disabilities, and Racialized individuals) when allocating its Canada Research Chairs.

 The development of this action plan provided an opportunity for HEC Montréal to study its current practices for the recruitment, selection, integration, retention and advancement of its research professors, and to also identify the progress, challenges and opportunities ahead.